 Troubleshoot an Attendant That Never Shuts Down

 The attendant is designed to be on whenever the engine is running, as well as for a period after the engine has been shut off.
-To accomplish that, the attendant receives two signals from the bus's electrical system: one supplies power only if the engine is on, and another supplies power from the battery whether or not the engine is on.
+To accomplish that, the attendant receives two signals from the bus's electrical system: one supplies power only if the engine is on, and another supplies power from the batteries whether or not the engine is on.
 The attendant uses these two signals plus internal logic to determine how long to stay on after the engine is shut off.

 From this, we can deduce that if the attendant is not shutting down when it should, one of two things is happening: